vahidyou/ASK-Remote-Controls-Decoder/README.md

 ```

 ## Variables and Functions
 Variables and functions of this library start with `ASKRmt_` prefix.
-Some function will pick or discard the received data and some not.
+Some functions will pick or discard the received data and some not.
 Note that while data is not picked or discarded, new data will not receive.

 ```C++
 extern volatile bool ASKRmt_AutoDiscardUnsavedRemotes;
 ```
 If this variable is true and the received data remote control code is not saved to the EEPROM, the data will be discarded automatically.
+The default value is true.

 ```C++
 bool ASKRmt_IsDataReceived(void);